drpicox/david-rodenas.com/_notes/data-mapper.md

 <div class="alert alert-info">
 This framework that it writes the SQL sentence for you (if you are using a SQL database).
-It uses lazy criterias and do not perform any
+It uses lazy criteria and do not perform any
-SQL call until it is really necessari.
+SQL call until it is really necessary.
 And, when it does happens, it combines all steps into one single and efficient SQL sentence.
 </div>